© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows 530m north east of the radar station: part of a round barrow cemetery on Luccombe Down is a scheduled monument protected by Historic England under reference 1013513.
 View the official record →

-Two bowl barrows 530m north east of the radar station is a Neolithic or Bronze Age round barrow cemetery located on Luccombe Down in Hampshire, England.
+Two bowl barrows 530m north east of the radar station is a Bronze Age burial monument forming part of a round barrow cemetery on Luccombe Down in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013513.

 Two bowl barrows 530m north east of the radar station: part of a round barrow cemetery on Luccombe Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013513.